Guide to Enrolling in Jubilee Academies in San Antonio for 2023–24

 How to Enroll

 Families can apply online to enroll their children at Jubilee Academies.
-Open enrollment for the 2023–24 school year began on November 1, 2022 and continues until January 13, 2023.
-If needed, Jubilee Academies will hold a random lottery on February 7, 2023.
+Open enrollment for the 2024–25 school year began on November 1, 2023 and continues until January 31, 2024.
+If needed, Jubilee Academies will hold a random lottery in February 2024.
 Students who are selected will receive an email inviting them to register; the remaining students will be placed on waiting lists, and will be notified if a spot becomes available.

 Families who are interested in learning more about a campus should call the main number and ask to speak with an administrator.
 They will set up a time to talk and answer questions.
-They can also set up campus tours in person or virtually.
-You can tour these campuses virtually: Jubilee—Highland Hills, Jubilee—Sendero, and Jubilee—Westwood.
+They can also set up campus tours.

 We also recommend following Jubilee Academies social media accounts: